Tommy Morrison: Early life and amateur career

 After graduating from high school in 1988, Morrison received a football scholarship to Emporia State University.
 In the same year, Morrison won the Regional Heavyweight Title – Kansas City Golden Gloves from Donald Ellis and advanced to the National Golden Gloves in Omaha, Nebraska, where he decisioned Javier Alvarez in the preliminaries, decisioned Warren Williams in the quarterfinals, but lost a split decision to Derek Isaman in the semifinals.
 Two weeks later, Morrison took part in the Western Olympic trials in Houston, Texas, defeating Robert Hargrove by a 4–1 majority decision in the semifinals, and John Bray by a 5–0 unanimous decision in the finals, and qualifying for the nationals, and garnering the "Outstanding Fighter" award of the tournament.
 Two weeks after that, fighting out of Republic, Missouri, at the National Olympic Trials in Concord, California, July 6, 1988, Morrison lost a 0–5 unanimous decision to Ray Mercer, who went on to win the gold medal at the Seoul Olympics.
-(They also had a prior match-up scheduled to be held June 16, 1988, at the Felt Forum, New York City, but no further information is available as to why it did not happen.)
+(They also had a prior match-up scheduled to be held June 16, 1988, at the Felt Forum in New York City, but it is not known why it did not take place.)

 As an amateur, Morrison claimed 222 fights (most of which were local match-ups), with the 1988 Olympic Trials being the top of his amateur career.
 His amateur record is 202 wins, 20 losses.

 Professional career

 Early career

 Morrison started his professional boxing career on November 10, 1988, with a first-round knockout of William Muhammad in New York City.
 Three weeks later, he scored another first-round knockout.
-In 1989, Morrison had 19 wins and no losses, 15 by knockout.
-That same year, actor Sylvester Stallone observed one of Morrison's bouts.
-Stallone arranged a script reading and cast Morrison in the movie Rocky V as Tommy "The Machine" Gunn, a young and talented protege of the retired Rocky Balboa.
+On June 11, 1989, Morrison fought a boxer who was HIV positive named Richard "Ricky" Nelson.
+Nelson died of AIDS related complications on March 21, 1990.
+Morrison knew about this when he fought, but did not say anything because "Tommy believes in privacy", according to Morrison's friend and promoter Tony Holden.
+They also did not say anything when he first got diagnosed in 1996 because they believe it was "obvious" that Morrison did not get HIV from his fight with Nelson.
+In 1989, Morrison had 19 wins and 0 losses, 15 by knockout.
+That same year, actor Sylvester Stallone, after watching one of Morrison's bouts, arranged a script reading, and cast Morrison in the movie Rocky V as Tommy "The Machine" Gunn, a young and talented protege of the retired Rocky Balboa.
 Morrison took a six-month break from boxing to work on the movie in 1990.
-From December 8, 1989 until June 8, 1990, Morrison did not compete in a boxing match.
-That was due to both injuries and his involvement in the movie Rocky V. In 1991, Morrison won four bouts, including notable victories against opponents James Tillis, the first man to take Mike Tyson the distance, and former WBC heavyweight champion Pinklon Thomas.
+From December 8, 1989, until June 8, 1990, Morrison did not compete in a boxing match, due both to injuries and his involvement in Rocky V. In 1991, Morrison won four bouts, including notable victories against opponents James Tillis, the first man to take Mike Tyson the distance, and former WBC heavyweight champion Pinklon Thomas.